Skip to content

 Passes and Tickets

-Season passes are available for loyal Pow Mow shredders and single lift tickets can be purchased online or at the ticket window.
-Powder Mountain also partners with the multi-mountain Indy Pass which grants members two days at over 80 resorts in North America.
+Season passes are available for loyal Pow Mow shredders, and lift tickets — for day and/or night skiing — can be purchased online or at the ticket window.
+Powder Mountain offers dynamic ticket pricing, so the sooner you purchase tickets, the more money you save.
 Ticket discounts are available for students, veterans, Weber County residents, kids and seniors.
-Booking your tickets online in advance is highly encouraged, plus it saves you valuable time on the slopes.
+Booking your tickets online is highly encouraged for more time on the slopes.

 Get Lift Tickets